lux10n/Bin_Packing/README.md

 ## More details

-If there's some bugs or sthg, just open an issue.
+If there're some bugs or sthg, just open an issue.